jessepav/lacygoill-wiki-backup/admin/process.md

 When you start a heavy process, its pid and tid are equal.
 But then,  if it spawns threads,  their tids are  different from the pid  of the heavy process.
-You can check this by looking at the first line in the output of the previous `$ ps`
-command: the first  cmus process has a pid  equal to its tid, but  not the other threads.
+You can check  this by looking at the  first line in the output  of the previous `ps(1)` command: the first cmus process has a  pid equal to its tid, but not the other threads.

 ---

-In  case you  wonder why  `$ htop`  considers that  you have  *multiple* firefox tasks, maybe it's because one task is created per tab you've opened and visited.
+In case  you wonder  why `htop(1)`  considers that  you have  *multiple* firefox tasks, maybe it's because one task is created per tab you've opened and visited.
 Or maybe viewing an embedded video on a webpage starts another task.
 Or maybe downloading a file from a webpage starts another task.